bee33d/Research-Report-1/README.md

 # Research-Report-1
-The final submission is in the form of the files titled Final RR1 qmd and html
+The final submission is in the form of the files titled ReseachReport1 qmd and html